-Increasingly the wide availability of audio-visual opera recordings means that opera is being also consumed away from the opera house, or in addition to the live experience.
-Advances in technology allow access to recordings of not only sound but also moving pictures where and whenever a viewer wants it.
-After opera houses were closed due to COVID-19 and accompanying regulations, leading opera houses excelled in offering new ways to experience opera, employing streaming technologies and sometimes even facilitating digital audience interaction with the institution.
-Internationally renowned houses such as the Met also produced live broadcasts.
+the live experience.79 Advances in technology allow access to recordings of not only sound but also moving pictures where and whenever a viewer wants it.
+After opera houses were closed due to COVID-19 and accompanying regulations, leading opera houses excelled in offering new ways to experience opera, employing streaming technologies and sometimes even facilitating digital audience interaction with the institution.80 Internationally renowned houses such as the Met also produced live broadcasts.
 Those offerings may continue to serve the opera industry.